 The first step in the asylum process is registration.
 Registration is the recording, verifying and updating of information on persons of concern to UNHCR.

-Once registered with UNHCR you will be issued with a UNHCR card or other documentation with a validity date that will be indicated.
-Please approach the Office to renew your UNHCR card or documentation close to the date of its expiry.
+Once registered, you will be issued with a UNHCR card or Under Consideration (UC) letter with a validity date that will be indicated.
+Please approach UNHCR to renew your UNHCR card or Under Consideration (UC) letter on the date of it’s expiry.

-Individuals registered through UNHCR’s processing as needing international protection will be provided a UNHCR Card or other appropriate documentation that will say that the bearer of the card or document is under the protection of UNHCR.
+Individuals registered through UNHCR’s processing as needing international protection will be provided a UNHCR documents that will say that the bearer of the document is under the protection of UNHCR.

 UNHCR identity documentation provides a level of protection which may reduce the risk of arrest, and allow limited access to health services, education and other essential support services from UNHCR, its partner organizations or other actors.

 The UNHCR document is the identity document that recognises that you are under UNHCR protection.
 It has no formal legal value in Malaysia and is not a passport.